Tegel Prison: Well known inmates

-SS commander Erich Bauer, who served part of his life sentence for his participation in The Holocaust at Tegel Prison, from 1971 until his death in 1980.
+SS commander Erich Bauer served part of his life sentence for his participation in The Holocaust at Tegel Prison, from 1971 until his death in 1980.

 The bohemian Andreas Baader was imprisoned in Tegel Prison during the period from his arrest on 4 April 1970, until his release on 14 May 1970.
-He served a three-year prison sentence for causing arson at a department stores arson in Frankfurt on 2 April 1968.
+He served a three-year prison sentence for causing arson at a department store in Frankfurt on 2 April 1968.
 After he was released, he became a key figure in the Red Army Faction.

 In 1999, the left-wing terrorist Dieter Kunzelmann began his ten-month prison sentence in Tegel by knocking on the front door in a media-effective manner.
 The photo in Der Spiegel bears the caption "I want to come in here."
 Before that he had disappeared and had himself declared dead in an obituary.
 Afterwards he wrote a book and celebrated with a big party at the alternative cultural centre Mehringhof, the night before he was to go to prison.

 The ex-rapper Denis Cuspert, active as a rapper under the name Deso Dogg, was also imprisoned for some time in Tegel.

 The serial killer Thomas Rung was imprisoned in Tegel Prison around 2000 and committed further offences there, so that the prison finally refused to admit him again.

 The vocalist of the right-wing rock bands Landser and Die Lunikoff Verschwörung, Michael Regener, also served his remaining sentence there.
 On 21 October 2006, there was a concert solidarity rally for him in front of the prison, organised by the National Democratic Party of Germany.

 The Russian citizen Vadim Sokolov, charged in the Zelimkhan Khangoshvili murder case by the Federal Prosecutor General, was transferred to the Tegel Prison when his life was in danger.
 The threat was discovered by the Federal Intelligence Service.